flowersteam/flowersteam.github.io/_posts/2021-03-03-vygotskia_rl.md

 The embodied simulation hypothesis supports this idea.
 Humans seem to use language, to generate structured representations and simulations of what it refers to.
-This view is compatible with theories viewing humans as maintaining collections of world models [e.g. [Forrester, 1971](http://www.virtualadjacency.com/wp-content/uploads/2008/01/42c-MIT-Prof-Forrester-Counterintuitive-Behavior-of-Social-Systems-TechRvw-Jan-1971.pdf); [Schmidhuber, 2010](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.467.5494&rep=rep1&type=pdf); [Nortmann et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4428292/pdf/bht318.pdf); [Mous, 2013](https://reader.elsevier.com/reader/sd/pii/S0896627313002572?token=4396251A8D1E11B05D6464A79137FF32FB5A5BE41D1860EA40FCE1F870AB1931059F900D2AEF309E276B5049841CD186) and [Clark, 2015](https://books.google.fr/books?hl=fr&lr=&id=TnqECgAAQBAJ&oi=fnd&pg=PP1&dq=clark+surfing+uncertainty&ots=ausj5hB5PR&sig=p8bKMxE4Mgi7QvkI8sd_r0BHx4A#v=onepage&q=clark%20surfing%20uncertainty&f=false)].
+This view is compatible with theories viewing humans as maintaining collections of world models [e.g. [Forrester, 1971](http://www.virtualadjacency.com/wp-content/uploads/2008/01/42c-MIT-Prof-Forrester-Counterintuitive-Behavior-of-Social-Systems-TechRvw-Jan-1971.pdf); [Schmidhuber, 2010](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.467.5494&rep=rep1&type=pdf); [Nortmann et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4428292/pdf/bht318.pdf); [Maus et. al., 2013](https://reader.elsevier.com/reader/sd/pii/S0896627313002572?token=4396251A8D1E11B05D6464A79137FF32FB5A5BE41D1860EA40FCE1F870AB1931059F900D2AEF309E276B5049841CD186) and [Clark, 2015](https://books.google.fr/books?hl=fr&lr=&id=TnqECgAAQBAJ&oi=fnd&pg=PP1&dq=clark+surfing+uncertainty&ots=ausj5hB5PR&sig=p8bKMxE4Mgi7QvkI8sd_r0BHx4A#v=onepage&q=clark%20surfing%20uncertainty&f=false)].

 Now if we look at the algorithms discussed above under that lens, we’ll find that many of them are conducting mental simulations triggered by language.
 Dall-E certainly does; it generates visual simulation (i.e. visualizes) language inputs.
 That’s also what LGB does, it visualizes specific semantic representation that might result from executing an instruction.
 In a weaker sense, all LC-RL algorithms also do that: given a language input, they generate what’s the next action to take to execute the instruction.
 Model-based versions of these algorithms would do so in a stronger sense---picturing whole trajectories matching language descriptions.
 Finally, learned reward functions offer verification systems for mental simulation: checking whether descriptions and state---imagined or real---match.